mkgeiger/secure-keyless-system/README.md

 ## Keyless System

-The message exchange of the `Keyless System` is based on the Challenge Response Authentication mechanism.
+The message exchange of the `keyless system` is based on the Challenge Response Authentication mechanism.

-1. When the `Keyless Client` wakes up from deep sleep a request is sent to the `Keyless Server`.
+1. When the `keyless client` wakes up from deep sleep a request is sent to the `keyless server`.
 Along with the request the client certificate is sent for different kind of certificate verifications, e.g. chain of trust, time expiration, etc.
-2. The challenge is sent by the `Keyless Server` to the `Keyless Client` containing a nonce.
-In our case the nonce is the secure hash (SHA256) of the combination of a large random number and a sequence number.
+2. The challenge is sent by the `keyless server` to the `keyless client` containing a nonce.
+In our case the nonce is the secure hash (SHA-256) of the combination of a large random number and a sequence number.
 The sequence number is a monotonic up-counter, which makes it safe against replay attacks.
-3. The response is the RSASSA-PKCS1-v1.5 signature of the nonce calculated by `Keyless Client` and sent to the `Keyless Server`.
+3. The response is the RSASSA-PKCS1-v1.5 signature of the nonce calculated by `keyless client` and sent to the `keyless server`.
-4. The `Keyless Server` verifies the signature with the client public key (received with the ckient certificate) and on success the door is unlocked.
-The `Keyless Client` will be informed if access has been granted.
+4. The `keyless server` verifies the signature with the client public key (received with the client certificate) and on success the door is unlocked.
+The `keyless client` will be informed if access has been granted.

 <img src="/Diagrams/ChallengeResponseAuthentication.png" alt="Challenge Response Authentication" width="1024"/>